Schachar-Crosbie-Lab/SwanScorer/README.md

   the individuals in your study.
 Non-gendered t-scores will be generated for all individuals.
 To generate gendered t-scores for binary gendered participants be sure to code gender as 1 = boy and 2 = girl.
 Any gender not coded as 1 or 2 will not receive a gendered t-score.
+Any gender not coded as 1 or 2 will not receive a gendered t-score.

 ## Instructions